101arrowz/preact-vue-todo/README.md

 1. Vue (well-written tutorial and simple structure - familiar for those who have never used a UI framework or library or have only used Angular)
 2. Preact and React (a bit more time and experience needed)

-Preact and React have virtually identical APIs, but there are some differences, e.g. `className` for React vs `class` for Preact.
+Preact and React have virtually identical APIs, but there are some differences, e.g. `className` for React vs `class` for Preact, and a synthetic event system for React vs DOM-based for Preact.
+If `preact/compat` doesn't work, you still shouldn't have a hard time porting a React codebase.

 ## Other considerations